Last Updated on March, 2023 by Edison

 Case Study #1: The Kiplinger “Boom & Inflation” Letter

-This is one of the most widely circulated letters ever created and it was originally written by Fanny B. Lyle.
+This is one of the most widely circulated letters ever created, and Fanny B. Lyle originally wrote it.

 1. The heading gives the most prominent benefit.

-2. The next two paragraphs enlarge upon the benefit.
+2. The following two paragraphs enlarge upon the benefit.

 3. The third Paragraph tells the reader exactly what he will get.

-4. The fourth and fifth paragraphs provide value with past experience.
+4. The fourth and fifth paragraphs provide value with experience.

 6. Summarize the benefits